HOW CAN YOU TELL IF PERIDOT IS REAL?

 1. THE COLOR TEST

-One of the easiest ways to tell if you have a genuine peridot gemstone is to examine its color.
-Various shades of green are available in natural peridot, but no other additional colors.
+One of the easiest ways to tell if you have a genuine peridot gemstone is to examine its color body.
+Natural peridot is one of the few gemstones that are found in only one color - green.
+It ranges in hue from yellowish-green to olive green, with deep yellow-green being the most common and vivid.
 A peridot gemstone with hues other than green is most likely not real.

 2. EXAMINE UNDER A LIGHT SOURCE